Much Hadham: History

-The name "Hadham" probably derives from Old English words meaning "Heath homestead".
-The affix "Much" comes from the Old English "mycel", meaning "great".
+The name Hadham probably derives from Old English words meaning ‘Heath homestead’.
+The affix ‘Much’ comes from the Old English ‘mycel’, meaning ‘great’.
 The name changed around the time of the Civil War.

-The parish has been occupied since the Roman period.
+The parish has been occupied at least since the Roman period.
 There were pottery kilns in the parish in the Roman period, and a Roman coin hoard has been found nearby.

 Written records of Much Hadham go back to the time of King Edgar.
-The village was a possession of the Bishops of London before the Norman Conquest, and it appears in the Domesday Book as "Hadham".
+The village was a possession of the Bishops of London before the Norman Conquest and it appears in Domesday Book as ‘Hadham’.
 The parish church was built from 1220–1450.
-The village was a staging point on the road from London to Cambridge and Newmarket, and the Olde Red Lion Inn, built in 15th century to serve this traffic, still survives in the village.
+The village was a staging point on the road from London to Cambridge and Newmarket, and the Olde Red Lion Inn, built in the 15th century to serve this traffic, survives.

 The Bishop's Palace was used as an asylum from 1817–1863.

-During the First World War, there was a British Red Cross/Order of St. John auxiliary hospital in Much Hadham.
-Today, a plaque on the front of Woodham House commemorates this.
+During the First World War, there was a British Red Cross/Order of St John auxiliary hospital in Much Hadham.
+Today a plaque on the front of Woodham House commemorates it.

-During the second world war, Much Hadham was the site of Prisoner of War camp 69.
-The camp was opened in 1939, housing Italian prisoners of war, and later German prisoners, as well as housing American and Gurkha soldiers as they prepared for the D-Day landings.
+During the Second World War Much Hadham was the site of Prisoner of War camp 69.
+The camp was opened in 1939, housing Italian prisoners of war and later German prisoners, as well as housing American and Gurkha soldiers as they prepared for the D-Day landings.
 The camp closed around 1950.

 Geography

-The village is linear stretched along its mile and a half long high street (High Street, Tower Hill and Widford Road) which runs along the river Ash.
+The village stretches along its mile-and-a-half-long high street (High Street, Tower Hill and Widford Road), which runs along the river Ash.
 It is situated between Bishop's Stortford and Ware, about 12 km from Hertford and about 40 km north of London.
-The village had a railway station on the Buntingford single track branch line, which closed in 1965 under the Beeching Axe.
+The village had a railway station on the Buntingford single-track branch line, which closed in 1965 under the Beeching Axe.